SpencerSurface/svg-logo-maker/README.md

 ## License

 This project is licensed under the GNU General Public License version 3.
 See [LICENSE](./LICENSE) for the full text of the license.

-## Tests

-The tests included for this project cover the following classes: Icon, Shape and its subclasses, and Text.
-They are included in the `test` directory.
-To run them, run the comment `npm run test` in the terminal.